Reindeer: Current status

-Boreal woodland caribou (COSEWIC designation as Threatened)
+Boreal woodland caribou

 Ongoing human development of their habitat has caused populations of boreal woodland caribou to disappear from their original southern range.
 In particular, boreal woodland caribou were extirpated in many areas of eastern North America in the beginning of the 20th century.
 Professor Marco Musiani of the University of Calgary said in a statement that "The woodland caribou is already an endangered subspecies in southern Canada and the United States...[The] warming of the planet means the disappearance of their critical habitat in these regions.
 Caribou need undisturbed lichen-rich environments and these types of habitats are disappearing."

 Boreal woodland caribou were designated as Threatened in 2002 by the Committee on the Status of Endangered Wildlife in Canada, (COSEWIC).
 Environment Canada reported in 2011 that there were approximately 34 000 boreal woodland caribou in 51 ranges remaining in Canada (Environment Canada, 2011b).
 "According to Geist, the "woodland caribou is highly endangered throughout its distribution right into Ontario."

 In 2002, the Atlantic-Gaspésie population DU11 of the boreal woodland caribou was designated as Endangered by COSEWIC.
 The small isolated population of 200 animals was at risk from predation and habitat loss.

-Peary caribou (COSEWIC designation as Threatened)
+Peary caribou

 In 1991, COSEWIC assigned "endangered status" to the Banks Island and High Arctic populations of the Peary caribou.
 The Low Arctic population of the Peary caribou was designated as Threatened.
 In 2004, all three were designated as "endangered."
 In 2015, COSEWIC returned the status to Threatened.

 Relationship with humans

 Arctic peoples have depended on caribou for food, clothing, and shelter.
 European prehistoric cave paintings represent both tundra and forest forms, the latter either the Finnish forest reindeer or the narrow-nosed reindeer, an eastern Siberia forest form.
 Canadian examples include the Caribou Inuit, the inland-dwelling Inuit of the Kivalliq Region in northern Canada, the Caribou Clan in the Yukon, the Iñupiat, the Inuvialuit, the Hän, the Northern Tutchone, and the Gwichʼin (who followed the Porcupine caribou herd for millennia).
 Hunting wild reindeer and herding of semi-domesticated reindeer are important to several Arctic and sub-Arctic peoples such as the Duhalar for meat, hides, antlers, milk, and transportation.

 Reindeer have been domesticated at least two and probably three times, in each case from wild Eurasian tundra reindeer after the Last Glacial Maximum (LGM).
 Recognizably different domestic reindeer breeds include those of the Evenk, Even, and Chukotka-Khargin people of Yakutia and the Nenets breed from the Nenets Autonomous district and Murmansk region; the Tuvans, Todzhans, Tofa (Tofalars in the Irkutsk Region), the Soyots (the Republic of Buryatia), and the Dukha (also known as Tsaatan, the Khubsugul) in the Province of Mongolia.
 The Sámi (Sápmi) have also depended on reindeer herding and fishing for centuries.
 In Sápmi, reindeer are used to pull a pulk, a Nordic sled.

-In traditional United States Christmas legend, Santa Claus's reindeer pull a sleigh through the night sky to help Santa Claus deliver gifts to good children on Christmas Eve.